 Tangible capital assets are initially recorded at cost and depreciated over their estimated useful lives using the straight-line method.
-Capital expenditures that do not generate future economic benefits to the BIA are charged to operations in the year of acquisition.
+Capital expenditures that do not generate future economic benefit to the BIA are charged to operations in the year of acquisition.

-The equipment, less residual value, is depreciated on a straight-line basis over its estimated useful life of five years.
-When a new tangible asset is acquired, depreciation is recorded from when the asset is put into use.
+The equipment, less residual value, is depreciated on a straight-line basis over its estimated useful life, which ranges from five to fifteen years.
+When a new tangible asset is acquired, depreciation is recorded when the asset it put into use.